Elronia/Mod2_Coterie_Rails/README.md

  * Active Record

 ## Tools
+ * BCrypt
  * Bootstrap
- * BCrypt
  * Custom CSS

 ## Build Status
  * This project was completed in 5 days for the purpose of the project presentation.

+## Following Features were added later
+ * Changed the banner and styling for the home page
+ * Styled all the buttons and the forms throughout the application
+ * Added font awesome gem and used icons for the forms
+ * Allowed users to upload a profile picture from outside files
+ * Added some validations

 ## Future Feature
  * Utilize API
  * If a user is a host they can’t be an attendee
- * Allow users to upload a profile picture
  * Add attribute to meeting for url

 ## Contributors